freeCodeCamp/chinese/chinese/articles/the-python-code-example-handbook.md

 Python Sets: A Detailed Visual Introduction

 WelcomeIn this article, you will learn the fundamentals of Sets in Python.
 This is avery powerful built-in data type that you can use in your Python projects.
-We will explore: \* What sets are and why they are relevant for your projects. \* How to create a set. \* How to check if an element is …
+We will explore: \* What sets are and why they are relevant for your projects. \* How to create a set. \* How to check if an element ……s …

 ![favicon](https://cdn.freecodecamp.org/universal/favicons/favicon.ico)Estefania Cassingena NavonefreeCodeCamp.org